 - Households may be on up to three CoC Priority Lists at one time.
 Client may be on more than three priority lists with PL manager discretion.
-This may happen in instances where appropriate housing is limited due Family Size, Health, or Safety. - Client should want to live in the CoC they are requesting to be transferred or added to.
+This may happen in instances where appropriate housing is limited due family size, health, or safety. - Client should want to live in the CoC they are requesting to be transferred or added to.
 Filling housing vacancies takes time and effort.
-This process hopes to prevent households from being placed on all lists because they are willing to live "anywhere" in the state. - O Conversations should occur regarding client choice, accessibility and resources in the community they wish to go to.
-Notify client that county residency may be required for some referrals. - o If the CoC where the client would like to go has eligibility criteria that does not allow the client to access their CES, then the client must be informed that they are not eligible for CES in that CoC.
+This process hopes to prevent households from being placed on all lists because they are willing to live "anywhere" in the state. - Conversations should occur regarding client choice, accessibility and resources in the community they wish to go to.
+Notify client that county residency may be required for some referrals. - If the CoC where the client would like to go has eligibility criteria that do not allow the client to access their CES, then the client must be informed that they are not eligible for CES in that CoC.